-It’s not recommended to freeze salmon because never frozen salmon is the best.
+It’s not recommended to freeze salmon because freezing can decrease some of the salmon’s exquisite flavor.
 However, if you live far from any supermarket, you may want to buy more and store it in your freezer.

 Fortunately, salmon can be kept frozen for up to 3 months or longer.
 However, the shelf life depends on the type of salmon (fresh, canned, and smoked salmon) and storage conditions.